ZalakBhojani/ZalakBhojani/README.md

 * Python

 ### Some things I like to do
-* Competitive Programming, I am an active participant in Codeshef, Codeforces and Atcoder.
+* Competitive Programming, I am an active participant in Codechef, Codeforces and Atcoder.
 My handler is `zalak_b` in all these sites.
 * Web development using MERN stack, and sometimes Flask.